-Given the relatively fragile security condition in some parts of Myanmar and India, it is important for policymakers to consider distributional consequences of corridor development in addition to usual concerns on total return on investment.
-As discussed above, the country-wise distribution of the expected economic impact would differ significantly by the choice of the eastward extension routes.
-In this context, it is very reasonable for Thailand to assist Myanmar to upgrade road infrastructure along the Thai side of the TLH, because it is expected to generate mutual economic benefits.
+These are important issues for policy considerations to balance the costs and benefits.
+Given the relatively fragile security condition in some parts of Myanmar and India, it is important for policy makers to consider the distributional consequences of corridor development in addition to the usual concerns on the total return on investment.
+As already discussed above, the country-wise distribution of the expected economic impacts would differ significantly by the choice of the eastward extension routes.
+In this context, it is very reasonable for Thailand to assist Myanmar to upgrade the road infrastructure along the Thai side of the TLH because it is expected to generate economic benefits for Thailand as well as Myanmar.
 This is also true for India in its assistance to develop the Kalewa-Yargyi section of the TLH.
-Regarding the northern extension route, since Myanmar is the only expected beneficiary, it might be difficult to expect bilateral assistance from neighbouring countries, as those donors need to pay close attention to the return on investment.
+How about the case of the northern extension route?
+As Myanmar is the only expected beneficiary, it might be difficult to expect bilateral assistance from neighbouring countries as those donors need to pay particular attention to the return on investment.
 In addition, it might be difficult to expect assistance from ADB, as the route is not designated as a part of the GMS Economic Corridors.
-It might be possible if the countries concerned shared a common vision to develop a second East- West Economic Corridor for the remaining less-developed regions, namely Shan State of Myanmar, the northern provinces in Lao PDR, and northwestern parts of Viet Nam.
-In the recent review of the configuration of the GMS economic corridors, ADB (2018a) identifies several subcorridors in the NSEC based on an extensive assessment of the whole system of the GMS Economic Corridors of the NSEC seems to be weak because of the lack of a route, which skews them in an east-west direction.
-Developing the northern extension route of the TLH as a second East-West Corridor would enhance the NSEC subcorridors by generating synergy from having multiple trade route choices.8
+It might be possible if the countries concerned dare to share a common vision to develop a second EWEC to open long-aspired opportunities for the remaining less-developed regions, namely the Shan State of Myanmar, northern provinces in the Lao PDR, and northwestern parts of Viet Nam.
+In a recent review of the configuration of the GMS economic corridors, ADB (2018b, 2018i) identifies several sub-corridors in the NSEC based on an extensive assessment of the whole system of the GMS Economic Corridors (ADB, 2018a-h).
+Despite its timely and promising progress, the connectivity among the sub-corridors of the NSEC seems to be weak because of the lack of a route skewering the sub-corridors in an eastwest direction.
+Developing the northern extension route of the TLH as a second EWEC would enhance the impacts of the sub-corridors of the NSEC by generating synergies from having multiple choices for trade routes.8